CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 #### `is-dao-or-extension`

 Standard protocol function to check whether the `contract-caller` is an enabled extension within the DAO or the `tx-sender` is the DAO itself (proposal execution scenario).
-The enabled extension check is delegated to the LISA's `executor-dao` contract.
+The enabled extension check is delegated to the XLink's `executor-dao` contract.

 #### Staking validation